badrannn/instabug_task_chat_system/README.md

    - Supports full-text search, enabling search for keywords within the message body.

 A **Searchable** concern was created to encapsulate the logic for indexing and searching.

+### Handling Race Conditions

+> The system is to receive many requests.
+It might be running on multiple servers in parallel and thus multiple requests may be processed concurrently.
+Make sure to handle race conditions.

+- **Optimistic Locking**:
+   - This ensures that no conflicting updates occur on the same record.
+If the record has been modified, Rails raises an ActiveRecord::StaleObjectError exception and the update is rejected

+- **Database Transactions (Atomicity)**:
+   - Transactions are used to group a set of database operations, ensuring that either all operations succeed or none at all.
+Ensuring that the database is in a consistent state.
+- **Job Queues for Writes**:
+   - **Sidekiq** job queues are used to handle writes asynchronously, ensuring that concurrent requests do not cause conflicts.
+Jobs are enqueued and processed in the order they are received **(FIFO)**.
+   - The queue-based approach introduces **concurrency control** as only one write operation can be executed at a time on the same resource.